arsatis/arsatis/README.md

 ### Hi there 👋

 ## About Me
-I am a penultimate year student at the National University of Singapore, reading a double degree in Computer Science and Psychology.
+I am a final year student at the National University of Singapore, reading a double degree in Computer Science and Psychology.
 My main interests reside in computer systems and anthropomorphic artificial intelligence.
 During my free time, I like to explore new technologies and tools by using them to build small side projects.
 If you have any interesting opportunities regarding application development or would like to collaborate, please feel free to hit me up!

-* 🔭 I'm currently reading up on advanced topics in database systems and information retrieval.
+* 🔭 I'm currently reading up on advanced topics in parallel and big data systems/algorithms.
-* 🌱 I'm currently working and looking to collaborate on small projects in databases/NLP.
 * 💻 Some of the languages which I am proficient in include:
-  * Python, C/C++, Java
+  * C++, Python, Java
-  * HTML5/CSS, JavaScript/TypeScript
+  * JavaScript/TypeScript
   * MySQL/PostgreSQL
 * 📫 How to reach me: